RaviTambade/TAP/notes/02_learning_methodology/Contents/sculpturepotmentoring.md

 * Hands (mentors, deadlines, real-world challenges) press on you.
 * **Pressure molds you.**

-If you resist every challenge, the wheel stops, and the shape never comes.

-But if you embrace the pressure, **you’re shaped for something bigger** than you ever imagined.
+If you resist every challenge, the wheel stops, and the shape never comes.But if you embrace the pressure, **you’re shaped for something bigger** than you ever imagined.

 ### 💬 Final Words from the Mentor